Inedo/upack/README.md

  - `userregistry` - Register the package in the user registry instead of the machine registry.
  - `unregistered` - Do not register the package in a local registry.
  - `cache` - Cache the contents of the package in the local registry.
+ - `clean` - Delete the directory of the package to perform a clean update.
  - `force` - Force the update even if it's already up-to-date.

 ### remove